What Should you Expect from a Residential Property Manager

 - Ongoing training to develop and improve management skills, keep up with industry standards and be informed about regulatory changes

-- A 24/7 customer care centre that can quickly provide them and your community with needed information and let your manager focus on ensuring everything else is running smoothly.
+- A 24/7 customer care centre that can quickly provide your community with needed information and let your manager focus on ensuring everything else is running smoothly.

 - Technology and communication tools

-In addition, a residential property manager should also have an experienced regional director with a pulse on the community provides important support.
+In addition, a residential property manager should also have an experienced regional director with a pulse on the community to provide essential support.
 Having that structure in place helps maintain institutional knowledge and consistency in management if the property manager leaves for any reason.
 The regional director should know the building or community well enough to help replace a beloved manager with the right person.

 Does Your Property Manager Have the Right Personality?

-Caring can’t be taught.
-People who are naturally caring go above and beyond for the people around them and in the work they do.
+Being caring and empathetic aren't taught traits.
+Naturally caring people go above and beyond for those around them and through their work.
 Caring managers take ownership of the communities and buildings they work in, doing their very best to serve the board and residents.
 Having a manager who is hospitality-minded will also benefit your community.
 Hospitality-minded managers tend to take a personal interest in the appearance of your property - which is also a priority for many residents.

 Great managers have a high emotional intelligence quotient (EQ), too, meaning they have an ability to read and assist people – including members of your condo corporation.
-Their empathy enables them to put themselves in others’ shoes and understand their perspective.
-Other traits of managers with high EQ is that they are forward-thinking, adaptive, resourceful, hospitality-minded, flexible, self-motivated and able to communicate clearly.
-As a result, they are trusted advisors to your board.
+Their empathy enables them to put themselves in others' shoes and understand their perspective.
+Other traits of managers with high EQ are that they are forward-thinking, adaptive, resourceful, hospitality-minded, flexible, self-motivated and able to communicate clearly.
+As a result, they become trusted advisors to your board.
 Dealing with multiple personality types and resolving conflict are essential skills for a property manager, so you should not underestimate the value of having a high EQ.

-Emotional intelligence should extend to regional directors.
+Emotional intelligence should extend to regional directors as well.
 The regional director is the person who needs to match up the right manager to each community or building.
-This requires understanding the personality of the property and choosing a manager whose personality meshes with it.
-Even the most stellar manager won’t succeed if they aren’t the right fit or don't have the right resources behind them.
+This task requires understanding the needs and goals of a community or building and choosing a manager whose personality will mesh with it.
+Even the most stellar manager won't succeed if they aren't the right fit or don't have the right resources behind them.

 Do Your Residents Know What to Expect From Your Property Manager?